jethrolarson/proposal-conditional-inclusion-operator/README.md

 **Q:** How does this interact with transpilation or older runtimes?

 **A:** The operator desugars to `...(x != null ? [x] : [])`, which is fully compatible with all modern JavaScript environments.
 It can be easily implemented in Babel or similar tools.
-In runtimes that don’t support it natively, use will result in a syntax error—just like with `??`, `?.`, or `...` when they were newly introduced.
+In runtimes that don’t support it natively, use will result in a syntax error--just like with `??`, `?.`, or `...` when they were newly introduced.